bkiac/tarnhelm/packages/api/README.md

 ## Development

 1. Start [Polar](https://github.com/jamaljsr/polar)
+1. Create a network with at least one LND node
+   - if you use an M1 Mac you will need to custom build your node, see: https://github.com/jamaljsr/polar/blob/master/docs/custom-nodes.md
+1. Run `cp .env.development .env` to create your local `.env` file
+1. Replace `LND_CERT`, `LND_SOCKET` keys in `.env` with your node's connection info
-1. Import and start the example network `tarnhelm-simnet.polar.zip`
+1. Start the network
 1. Start storage services with `yarn dev:storage`
-1. Run `cp .env.development .env` to create your local .env file
 1. Start the API service with `yarn dev`